alexazhou/VeryNginx/readme.md

 * New configs will be effective immediately upon saving.
 It's not necessary to restart or reload nginx.

 * When you save config, VeryNginx will write all configs to `/opt/VeryNginx/VeryNginx/config.json`.

+* If the chat in status page is stuck, you can click the gear icon in the upper right corner to turn off animation

 * If you lock yourself out of VeryNginx by doing something stupid, you can always delete `config.json` to revert VeryNginx to its default.